Writing Apps 7 min

 • Comprehensive editing tool for both line and developmental editing

-• Built-in grammar checker and paraphrasing tools included in the Premium version (no need for third-party integration)
+• Advanced grammar checker and paraphrasing tools included in the Premium version, with the option to toggle real-time suggestions on and off

 • More detailed and actionable story analysis, including explanations and improvement suggestions

-• Many integrations, including browser extensions, an online editor, and a desktop app
+• Many integrations, including browser extensions and an online editor

 • More budget-friendly and includes a lifetime plan option